rwth-acis/CAE-Code-Generation-Service/README.md

 * [Application Editor](http://cloud10.dbis.rwth-aachen.de:8081/spaces/CAEApplication)

 ## Installation
-Please refer to the [Model Persistence Service](https://github.com/rwth-acis/CAE-Model-Persistence-Service).
+For information on how to install the CAE take a look at the [wiki](https://github.com/rwth-acis/CAE/wiki/Deployment-and-Configuration).